obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to add automated tests to your plugin.md

 There are multiple ways working around this error and this guide will detail two of them.
 They're not exclusive.
 Depending on the scope of your plugin it might be worthwhile to combine both approaches.
 #### Mocking Obsidian API

-jest carries functionality to mock a variety of things, including dependencies.
+Jest carries functionality to mock a variety of things, including dependencies.
 In case of the Obsidian API, a [manual ES6 class mock](https://jestjs.io/docs/es6-class-mocks#manual-mock) is required.

 Mocking the Obsidian API is uncritical in sense of testing your code.
 When testing, you will need to assume that any third party dependency, including the Obsidian API, is working like expected and concentrate testing only code under your own responsibility.
 Thus, mocking the Obsidian API does not reduce the value of automated tests.